ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 # Introduction

-[Part 3](/ultimate-go-react-development-setup-with-docker-part3) was about building a production ready API in Go and wrapping docker tooling around it.
-This post covers the new API workflow.
-I'll share a demo demonstrating the new development workflow for the updated service and how to profile it.
+[Part 2](/ultimate-go-react-development-setup-with-docker-part2) was about transitioning to Go.
+This post contains a demo of my production ready API.
+The demo is really my development workflow that involves seeding and migrations.
+After the demo I'll end with how to profile the API with [pprof](https://golang.org/pkg/runtime/pprof/).

 We focus on: